mtrudel/hawk/README.md

 towards firming up a 1.0 release in the next few weeks (by mid Feb 2013).
 Some features that will be coming in the near future include

-### Planned for 0.2
-* Automatic object expiry on S3 for .ipa and plist bundles
-* Support for Xcode workspace files

 ### Planned for 0.3
-* Automatic bucket name selection option
 * Tighter ACL support on uploaded files

 ### Planned for 0.4